DerekYJC/Web-of-Things/README.md

 ## Simple WoT demonstration

 Here I demonstrate how to implement WoT technique on LEDs On/Off control.

-The index file for website can been seen [here](https://github.com/DerekYJC/smartWoT).
+All the example codes being used for demonstration can been seen under the folder [*'example'*](./example).

 ## Acknowledgments